gfigue7/idea-120-responses-gfigue7/week-05-o-neil.md

 They teach to the best of their ability but they may fall short of the standard.

+Another demonstration of this is in college acceptance.
+Colleges will reject more students to go higher in ranking.
 In the book it states "The concept of a safety school is now largely extinct, thanks in great part to the U.S. News ranking.
 As we saw in the example of TCU, it helps in the rankings to be selective.
 If an admissions office is flooded with applications, it's a sign that something is going right there.
 It speaks to the college's reputation.